joe97z/Utilities/JsonLocalizer/README.md

 ## Installation

-1. Add the `JsonLocalizer` namespace to your project by including the provided `JsonLocalizationExtension.cs` file in your solution.
+1. Add the `Localizer.Json` namespace to your project by including the provided `JsonLocalizationExtension.cs` file in your solution.

 2. Ensure the following NuGet packages are installed in your project:
    - `Microsoft.Extensions.Localization`